andrea-migliaccio/buffy-episode-guide/seasons/readme.md

-# 📚 Buffy the Vampire Slayer – Episode Guide
+# Buffy the Vampire Slayer – Episode Importance Guide

 Welcome to a comprehensive, continuity-focused guide to **Buffy the Vampire Slayer**.
 This project is designed to help both new viewers and longtime fans navigate the series with clarity — especially if you prefer a *selective watch* rather than viewing all 144 episodes.